microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ### Live editing and debugging

-If you are using Webpack together with your React app, you can have a more efficient workflow by taking advantage of Webpack's HMR mechanism which enables you to have live editing and debugging directly from VS Code.

-Read more in this Medium post: https://medium.com/@auchenberg/live-edit-and-debug-your-react-apps-directly-from-vs-code-without-leaving-the-editor-3da489ed905f
+If you are using [webpack](https://webpack.js.org/) together with your React app, you can have a more efficient workflow by taking advantage of webpack's HMR mechanism which enables you to have live editing and debugging directly from VS Code.
+You can learn more in this [Live edit and debug your React apps directly from VS Code](https://medium.com/@auchenberg/live-edit-and-debug-your-react-apps-directly-from-vs-code-without-leaving-the-editor-3da489ed905f) blog post.

 ## Linting